🧪 MeTHanol: Modularized Thinking Language Models with Intermediate Layer Thinking, Decoding and Bootstrapping Reasoning

 Training Result

-Training loss curves and special case performances according to different steps.
+Training loss curves and special case performance across training steps.

 Benchmark

-Fine-tuned results of Sally-Anne false belief experiments.
-Values of results are in percentage.
+Fine-tuned results of Sally-Anne false-belief experiments.
+Values are percentages.

 Zero-shot results of Vignette-based experiments.
-Values of results are in percentage.
+Values are percentages.